 \acknowledgments

 We are always grateful to Claudio Dalla Vecchia and Ariel Sanchez for running and making available the Minerva simulations, performed on the Hydra and Euclid clusters at the Max Planck Computing and Data Facility (MPCDF) in Garching.
 We would like to thank Davit Alkhanishvili, Alexander Eggemeier, Chiara Moretti for valuable discussions and Andrea Oddo for the help with \texttt{PBJ} code.
+We also would like to thank the anonymous referee for the very careful reading of our manuscript and the many valuable suggestions that surely improved our presentation.
 The \pin{} mocks were run on the GALILEO cluster at CINECA, thanks to an agreement with the University of Trieste.
 K.P., E.S.\ and P.M.\ are partially supported by the INFN INDARK PD51 grant and acknowledge support from PRIN MIUR 2015 Cosmology and Fundamental Physics: illuminating the Dark Universe with Euclid.
 M.B.\ acknowledges support from the Netherlands Organization for Scientific Research (NWO), which is funded by the Dutch Ministry of Education, Culture and Science (OCW) under VENI grant 016.Veni.192.210.